Salmandabbakuti/xenea-discord-bot/README.md

 #### For Server Members

-1. Join the Discord server where the Xenea bot is installed.
+1. Join the Discord server where the DisGuard bot is installed.

 2. Open the `#⁠start-here` (or any info channel your community managers instruct) channel on discord server.
 Type the command `/verify` in the channel.